 The course will give opportunity to graduate students to explore the fundamental domains relevant to the research approaches to New Interfaces for Musical Expression.
 It will help students to develop a theoretical and practical understanding, covering a range of topics from materiality to novel musical instruments within a hands on / minds on teaching philosophy.
 The course will deal with these topics through the areas of intersection between different dimensions of human agency, technological agency, and new technological/social practices in art and design context.

-Media Culture and Theory (20094) Physical Interaction Module by Koray Tahiroğlu
+Media Culture and Theory (20094) Embodied Interaction Module by Koray Tahiroğlu

 Designing Musical Interactions for Mobile Systems DIS’12 Workshop